-The Company has reclassified \$190,228 in costs, incurred in the first quarter of fiscal 2018 from "Selling, general and administrative" to "CEO transition costs" and "Corporate restructuring."
-These costs were initially reported in "Selling, general and administrative" in the first quarter of fiscal 2018.
+The Company has reclassified a total of \$190,228 in costs, incurred in the first six months of fiscal 2018 from "Selling, general and administrative" to "CEO transition costs" and "Corporate restructuring."
+These costs were initially reported in "Selling, general and administrative" in the first six months of fiscal 2018.